remmi11/gdal_rasterize/readme.md

 1) Place shapefile in data folder (min 4 files: *.shp, *.dbf, *.shx, *.prj)

 ## Add variable values to script.
-1) Set the mySRS variable to the EPSG code of the shapefile data (line 5 in script).
+1) Set the mySRS variable to the EPSG code of the shapefile data (line 6 in script).

 Take note of the EPSG code of the input data.
 If unknown can be found with the following gdal cmd.
 Adjusting file and layer name accordingly.
 ```bash
 ogrinfo layer.shp layer -so
 ```

-Add it the result to the script.
+Add the result to the script.

 <img src="/images/epsg.png" width="300" title="Proj4 link"> | <img src="/images/mysrs.png" width="300" title="Proj4 link">